eclipse-esmf/esmf-sdk/core/sds-aspect-model-document-generators/README.md

 ## Document Generator

 The document generator creates an HTML page for an Aspect Model.
 The page includes the diagram for the Aspect Model.
-The HTML page embedding all required styles, fonts and images for making the html page to run standalone without dependencies to the internet.
+The HTML page embedding all required styles, fonts and images for making the HTML page to run standalone without dependencies to the internet.

 ### How it works